nylas/nylas-mail/docs_src/guides/GettingStarted-2.md

     </div>
 ```

 Now the Gravatar image associated with the currently focused contact appears in the sidebar.
-If there's no image available, the Gravatar default will show; you can[add parameters to your image tag](https://en.gravatar.com/site/implement/images/)to change the default behavior.
+If there's no image available, the Gravatar default will show; you can [add parameters to your image tag](https://en.gravatar.com/site/implement/images/) to change the default behavior.

 ![](/img/sidebar-gravatar.png)

 ### Styling {#styling}

-Adding styles to our Gravatar image is a matter of editing`stylesheets/main.less`and applying the class to our`img`tag.
+Adding styles to our Gravatar image is a matter of editing `stylesheets/main.less` and applying the class to our `img` tag.
 Let's make it round:

 **stylesheets/main.less**